Privacy Policy

 We have concluded a Data Processing Agreement (Auftragsverarbeitungsvertrag) with the above-mentioned provider in accordance with Art.
 28 GDPR.
 This is a contract mandated by data privacy laws that guarantees that the provider processes personal data of our website visitors only based on our instructions and in compliance with the GDPR.

-Umami Analytics (Cookie-less)
+PostHog Analytics (Cookie-less)

 The processing is based on Art.
 6(1)(f) GDPR (legitimate interest) to operate, maintain, and improve the reliability and usability of our website.
+More information is available in PostHog's Privacy Policy and Data Processing Agreement.

 Vercel API Routes and Upstash KV (Free-Tier Enforcement)